-She praised Harry saying: “You’ve dedicated your time, talents and heart to lifting up service members from around the globe!
+She praised Harry saying: “You’ve dedicated your time, talents, and heart to lifting up service members from around the globe!
 It’s hard to believe it’s been 7 years since the first Invictus Games in London!
-The memories of it still so fresh in my mind!”
+The memories of it are still so fresh in my mind!”

 He was so inspired by his visit and suddenly the Invictus Games was born.

-Both Jill Biden and her husband Joe Biden have been a huge support of the Invictus Games.
-They’ve showed their support for the event since its first one back in September 2014 in London’s Queen Elizabeth Olympic Park.
+Both Jill Biden and her husband Joe Biden have been huge supporters of the Invictus Games.
+They’ve shown their support for the event since its first one back in September 2014 in London’s Queen Elizabeth Olympic Park.

-On my Instagram account I shared a funny video showing from 2016 when the Bidens attended the 2016 Invictus Games in Orlando, Florida.
-During the Games’ Orlando tournament, Biden joked to the jornalist that when his wife attended the event in London, “she spent too much damn time with Prince Harry!”
+On my Instagram account, I shared a funny video showing from 2016 when the Bidens attended the 2016 Invictus Games in Orlando, Florida.
+During the Games’ Orlando tournament, Biden joked to the journalist that when his wife attended the event in London, “she spent too much damn time with Prince Harry!”